teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 ## Responsible Use / Twitter IPA.

-When I promised I wasn’t going to touch the patent controversy, I pretty much lied.
-Patent trolls are are a serious problem, particularly in the software world.
-Patent problems tend to arise when designers and inventors lose control of their patents, and the patents eventually fall into the clutches of trolls.
+Patent trolls can be a serious problem, particularly in the software world.
+These patent problems tend to arise when designers and inventors lose control of their patents, and the patents eventually fall into the clutches of trolls.
 Some simple legal tools, like Twitter’s Innovator’s Patent Agreement, can prevent trolls from abusing  patents.
 Twitter’s [IPA](https://blog.twitter.com/2012/introducing-innovators-patent-agreement) prohibits weaponizing patents without the inventors consent, and the [Defensive Patent License](http://defensivepatentlicense.drupalgardens.com/) prohibits offensive patent litigation against anyone who decides to join the DPL pool.

 Twitter’s IPA is like the security systems installed in early [nuclear weapons](http://www.newyorker.com/online/blogs/newsdesk/2014/01/strangelove-for-real.html).
 "If the United States went to war, two people would be necessary to unlock a nuclear weapon, each of them provided with half the code."
 With the IPA, two people are required to launch a patent lawsuit: the owner and the inventor.
 This is a critical safety mechanism because inventors are rarely interested in filing frivolous lawsuits.
 In fact, most frivolous lawsuits seem to come from small patent-assertion companies that buy up patents several years after they’re issued.